Leelerus/Leelerus/README.md

 ```
 [ I'm learning how to code, how to host servers and understand networks ]
-[ I still have a lot to learn, trying not to learn with AI ]
+[ I still have a long way ahead of me, trying not to learn with AI ]
 ```

 <br>